Table of contents

 nano ~/.local/share/applications/org.qgis.qgisvenv.desktop

-# rename the launcher
+# rename the launcher (as you wish)

 # activate the python environment